 Social media is an important part of the online presence of many companies and businesses.
 And keeping your social media accounts safe is essential for your overall cyber security, but also for your brand image and reputation too.
 But how can small to medium sized businesses keep social media accounts safe and protected?
 Well, here at Creative Network Solutions, we are Manchester’s leading IT support and network services experts.
 From secure remote access services to business VoIP, we are the team you can count on.
 And this is our guide to everything you should know about keeping your company social media accounts safe

-What are the most important steps for keeping your company social media accounts safe?
+What are the most important security tips for company social media accounts?

 There are a number of steps involved in protecting the social media accounts of your company, and preventing any unauthorized access, or content that can ruin your brands reputation.
 These steps involve: